JesseLeung97/jesska/README.md

   - Instagram and Twitter bot to automatically post an update when a new story is published through the admin panel

 - Email form for inquiries and to report errors

+- Include GraphQL to type-check database queries and responses

+  - This is currently done by casting api responses to pre-defined types

 - Add CDN for images to decrease loading time